Know someone who may be addicted to nicotine?

 Signs and symptoms of nicotine addiction questions

-We welcome your questions below about the signs and symptoms of nicotine addiction.
+We welcome your questions below about the signs and symptoms of nicotine addiction and treatment for nicotine withdrawal.
 We will try to answer any questions related to the topic promptly.